vlopez0392/Modern-Javascript/Section_4/Notes/Video35_Function_Basics.md

 add(1,2);
 ```

 <p align = "justify">Usually functions return some value.
 This value is returned with some purpose and can for instance, be stored in a variable.
 For instance, the following function returns the subtraction of two numbers.
-Note that we can use <i>num1</i>and <i>num2</i> as parameter names since their scope is limited to the function.
+Note that we can use <i>num1</i> and <i>num2</i> as parameter names once again since their scope is limited to the function.
 This wouldn't be possible in the global scope since there would be a naming conflict.</p>

 ```js
 //A function with return